AnmolDhall/DeployWebApp-AWS-EKS/README.md

 # Dockerize the web application

-Next,create a dockerfile and dockerize the web application.
+Create a dockerfile and dockerize the web application.

 **Note**: Use attached "Dockerfile".

 Run the below command from the webapp directoy where dockerfile and index.js file exist.

-*this will create the docker image and tag it with the name "webapp"*
+*This will create the docker image and tag it with the name "webapp"*

 -> docker build -t webapp .